Prosecutor to open investigation into French justice minister | Law-Order

 Prosecutor to open investigation into French justice minister

+However, the biggest magistrates' unions said he was biased against some judges after decades of work as a lawyer and unfit to preside over a revamp of the judiciary.
+Weeks before his ministerial appointment, Dupond-Moretti alleged prosecutors at the financial crimes unit (PNF) had abused their powers by accessing his phone records, and those of other lawyers, as part of an investigation into alleged corruption by former President Nicolas Sarkozy.

-It comes after an anti-corruption group in October filed a complaint to the Cour de la Justice de la Republique, a special court dealing with allegations against sitting ministers.
-Three magistrates' unions then filed similar claims.
-The complaints were made after Dupond-Moretti called for three prosecutors from the financial crimes prosecution unit to be investigated.
-Dupond-Moretti had filed his own complaint against the trio while serving as a lawyer, before he became minister.
+Dupond-Moretti sued members of the PNF but withdrew the lawsuit when weeks later he was appointed to run the judiciary.
+Tensions between the minister and his judges intensified in the months that followed.
+In October an anti-corruption group filed a complaint to the Cour de la Justice de la Republique, a special court dealing with allegations against sitting ministers.

-"It falls therefore on the prosecutor general (of the Cour de Cassation) ... to open a judicial investigation against Mr Eric Dupond-Moretti," the prosecutor general Francois Molins said in a statement.
+Soon after, three magistrates' unions filed similar claims.
+"It falls therefore on the prosecutor general (of the Cour de Cassation) ... to open a judicial investigation against Mr Eric Dupond-Moretti," Prosecutor General Francois Molins said in a statement.

+Dupond-Moretti has said the unions were using the allegations of conflicts of interest to block his reform plans, including a move to film court proceedings and re-write the training book for judges.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)